 Frozen Pink Tea Latte

-A combination of fruity and floral flavors make up this frozen pink drink.
-It’s basically a pink frappuccino!
+- A combination of fruity and floral flavors make up this frozen pink drink.
+It’s a pink frappuccino!

-- Strawberry simple syrup made with fresh strawberries
+- Made with fresh strawberries and green tea.

 - Fresh strawberries